Polarized endomorphisms of Fano varieties with complements: Proof of the Main Theorems

 The finite morphism $f_Y\colon (Y,\Delta_Y)\rightarrow (Y,\Delta_Y)$ corresponds to a subgroup of finite index of $\pi_1(Y,\Delta_Y)$.
 The profinite completion of $\pi_1(Y,\Delta_Y)$ is $\pi_1^{\rm alg}(Y,\Delta_Y)$.
 Thus, by Lemma~\ref{lem:prof-comp-ab} the finite morphism $f_Y\colon (Y,\Delta_Y)\rightarrow (Y,\Delta_Y)$ corresponds to a normal subgroup of finite index of $\pi_1(Y,\Delta_Y)$.
 Henceforth, the finite morphism $f_Y\colon (Y,\Delta_Y)\rightarrow (Y,\Delta_Y)$ is Galois.
 Therefore, there exists a finite group $G\leqslant {\rm Aut}(Y,\Delta_Y)$ and an isomorphism of log pairs $\psi \colon (Y/G,\Delta_Y/G)\rightarrow (Y,\Delta_Y)$ making the following diagram commutative:

 In particular, the quotient $(Y,\Delta_Y)\rightarrow (Y/G,\Delta_Y/G)$ is of int-amplified type.
 By Lemma~\ref{lem:FT-cover}, the variety $Y$ is of Fano type.
 Hence, by Theorem~\ref{thm:aut-CY}, we know that ${\rm Aut}(Y,\Delta_Y)$ is a finite extension of an algebraic torus.
-By Lemma~\ref{lem:finite-quot-endo}, we conclude that $G$ is a finite subgroup of a maximal algebraic torus of ${\rm Aut}(Y,\Delta_Y)$.
+By Lemma~\ref{lemma:aut_quotient}, up to replacing $f$ with an interation $f^n$, we may assume that $G$ is a finite subgroup of a maximal algebraic torus of ${\rm Aut}(Y,\Delta_Y)$.
 By Theorem~\ref{thm:int-amplified-toric-quot-CY}, we conclude that $(Y,\Delta_Y)$ is a log Calabi--Yau toric pair.

 We conclude that the pair $(X,\Delta)$ is the finite quotient of a toric log Calabi--Yau pair $(Y,\Delta_Y)$.
 This finishes the proof. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{introthm2}] Let $(X,\Delta)$ be a klt log Calabi--Yau pair with standard coefficients.
 Let $f\colon Y\rightarrow X$ be the index one cover of $K_X+\Delta$, so we have $f^*(K_X+\Delta)=K_Y$.
 Then, $Y$ is a klt Calabi--Yau variety.
 By Corollary~\ref{coro:lifting-index-one}, we have a commutative diagram